neftjs/neft/response.coffee.md

 Response::send([*Integer* status, *Any* data])
 ----------------------------------------------

-Marks response as ready to be sent.
+Use this method to send a response.

 This method calls *sent()* signal asynchronously.

-You can still change response status and data, but only synchronously.
+You can still change a response status and data, but only synchronously.

-This method automatically parses got data which is determined by the environment.

 ```
 res.send(Networking.Response.OK, {user: 'Max', age: 43});

 res.onSent(function(){
-  console.log("Response has been sent and it's not active");
+  console.log("Response has been sent");
 });
 ```

 		send: (status, data) ->
-			assert.ok @pending
+			assert.ok @request.pending

 			if not data? and typeof status isnt 'number' data = status